Speaker Highlight: Meet Léonie Weerakoon

 Since beginning her journey as an investor in PE/VC, she leads an emerging investor and climate club and invests in and advises Founders to build multi-use technology across social and environmental justice reform to accelerate climate action and environmental conservation.
 She resides between New York City, Austin, Luxembourg and is fluent in 4 languages.
 Winning Woman Series is pleased to have Léonie as this month's speaker feature for the blog and we hope you find this interview interesting , because we certainly did.

 1. Tell us a bit about yourself.
 What do you do?

-I am a long-standing activist for social and environmental justice reform, a 1st generation immigrant uniquely positioned to see the world from a global perspective raised between North America, Europe, and Asia.
-I began my career as a luxury designer and illustrator, transitioned to operator, founder, then investor of tech companies fearlessly building groundbreaking advancements in their industries.
+Hello, I’m Léonie, and I am a long-standing activist for social and environmental justice reform.
+I was raised between North America, Europe, and Asia and began my career as a luxury designer and illustrator.
+Then, transitioned to operator, founder, then investor of tech companies fearlessly building groundbreaking advancements in their industries.